SAP-samples/teched2023-AD164/exercises/ex1/README.md

 ## Summary

-You now have a oData V4 UI service that is ready for consumption in a Fiori App.
+You now have a oData V4 UI service that is ready for consumption in a Read Only Fiori App.
 Building a suitable SAP Fiori app via SAP Business Application Studio and deploying to the system is outside the scope of this HandsOn exercise.

 Continue to - [Exercise 2 - Enhance the Read Only UI service with Transactional Capabilities and showcase developer extensibility and Fiori feature](../ex2/README.md)